 Multi-unit franchise ownership requires a higher investment than single-unit ownership, providing excellent stability and better chances of success.
 Multi-unit ownership is a popular option, so many franchisors offer investment discounts to interested parties.
 A higher number of units means more sales volume.
 If done correctly and strategically, it can be a huge payoff for both the franchisor and the franchisee.

-Advertising costs are more expensive when there is more profit.
-Advertising can bring in more money for hiring additional staff or improving employee benefits.
+Advertising or Marketing costs are more expensive when there is more profit.
+Advertising can bring in more money for hiring additional staff or improving franchise employee benefits.
 Multi-unit owners can negotiate lower prices with vendors and suppliers because they need supplies for all their stores.